 In addition to these “sizing” advantages, using PaaS helps you gain enormous speed and increase robustness.
 Whenever I had to build a database cluster across two data centres in the private cloud, the exercise was painful.
 You need to find and book the right engineer and the whole lead time can take weeks.
 Once you go live, any problems in the cluster are often very difficult to diagnose and resolve with your in-house team.
 Calling back an external engineer can take days.
 As for spinning up a new database cluster spanning two data centres at the drop of a hat in the private cloud… you can forget about it.

 Significance of PaaS for public cloud providers

-Steven Sinofsky (former President of the Windows Division at Microsoft) and Steven Ballmer (CEO of Microsoft from 2000-2014) were on Clubhouse last week discussing all matters IT.
-Steven Ballmer said:
+Steven Sinofsky (former President of the Windows Division at Microsoft) and Steven Ballmer (CEO of Microsoft from 2000-2014) were on Clubhouse some time ago discussing all matters IT.
+Steven Ballmer said this about Azure: